 Lay Employees of the Catholic Diocese of Wilmington Pension Plan: The Catholic Diocese of Wilmington filed for bankruptcy in 2009 as a result of lawsuits involving clergy sexual abuse.
 The Diocese’s pension plan for lay employees was severely underfunded.
 (Estimates are that it only had 9 to 13 percent of the money needed to pay all promised benefits).
 This means that workers and retirees were likely to get only a tiny fraction of the retirement benefits that they earned.
 Lay employees of the parochial schools, cemeteries, etc., only discovered that their pension plan was underfunded through bankruptcy filings.
 In July 2012, after the employees organized, filed a lawsuit, and received national media coverage, the Catholic Diocese of Wilmington announced a settlement that would fully fund the pension plan by the year 2060.
 Because the church had established the plan, the employees were able to persuade it to stand behind the plan.

-The ELCA Retirement Plan, Minneapolis, MN: The ELCA Retirement Plan, Minneapolis, MN: The ELCA Retirement Plan is maintained by the Evangelical Lutheran Church in America Board of Pensions, which is not a church, but a financial organization that maintains retirement and health benefit plans for employees of the Evangelical Lutheran Church in America and nonprofit employers associated with ECLA.
-When the ECLA plan became seriously underfunded as a result of a downturn in the market, the Board of Pensions was able to persuade the church, which had created the Board, and the other contributing employers to put more money in the pension plan rather than terminating it and reducing the pensions of current and future retirees.
+The ELCA Retirement Plan, Minneapolis, MN: The ELCA Retirement Plan, Minneapolis, MN: The ELCA uses a pension board (called the Evangelical Lutheran Church in America Board of Pensions) to maintain the ELCA Retirement Plan.
+The Board of Pensions, is not a church, but is a financial organiztaion that maintains retirement and health benefit plans established the ELCA for its employees and for the employees of nonprofit employers associated with ECLA.
+When the ECLA plan became seriously underfunded as a result of a downturn in the market, the Board of Pensions was able to persuade the church, which had established the plan and created the Board, and the other contributing employers to put more money in the pension plan rather than terminating it and reducing the pensions of current and future retirees.
 The ECLA Board of Pensions is one of more than 45 “church pension boards” (now called “church benefits boards” because they also maintain health insurance plans.)

 A plan established by a nonprofit organization which is affiliated (or claims to be affiliated) with a church that claims it has always been a church plan